helto4real/hassio/docker/nginx/readme.md

 ```

 ### 2. Default server
-go to the folder `/opt/letsencrypt/config/nginx/site-confs` edit the default.
+Go to the folder `/opt/letsencrypt/config/nginx/site-confs` edit the `default`.
 See config folder here for reference.

 All requests by default both on 80 and 443 is redirected to return 444.